Language: EN

 }

-// Sum of two floating point numbers
+// Sum of two floating-point numbers

-public double Sum(double a, double b)
+public double Sumar(double a, double b)

 {